HBica05/Self-Improvement-Techniques/README.me.md

 ## 🚀Navigation Bar
 ![alt text](image.png)

 Elegantly positioned at the top of each page, the navigation bar offers intuitive access to essential sections.
-On desktop screens, the navigation proudly showcases text links for "Home,🏠" More Content,📖" and "About Us,❓" seamlessly aligned to the right for effortless navigation.
+On desktop screens, the navigation proudly showcases text links for:
+ - "Home,🏠"
+ - More Content,📖"
+ -  "About Us,❓"
+  -seamlessly aligned to the right for effortless navigation.

 ## 🏠Home page
 ![alt text](image-3.png)

-It contains an image of a very important quote for us to reflect on.
+- It contains an image of a very important quote by Lao Tzu, for us to reflect on.

 ![alt text](image-4.png)

-Also contains important content about self-improvement techniques.
+- Also contains important content about self-improvement techniques.

 ## ↓Footer
 ![alt text](image-1.png)

-It contains an important advice for the people seeking self-development.
+- It contains an important advice for the people seeking self-development.

 ## Features left to implement
-I would like to add a webshop to the page to make it easy and fast for the users to enroll on my services.
-The webshop would contain of different packages to choose from when it comes to Nutrition and Personal Training.
+- I would like to add a contact page and a form, so that users can ask questions and login to their own account.
+- I would also like to add more content and pictures to the website.

 ## Unfixed bugs
-No unfixed bugs
+- No unfixed bugs

 # Deployment
-The site was created using Gitpod editor and pushed to Github to the remote repository 'Self-improvement-Techniques'.
+The site was created using Gitpod editor and pushed to Github to the remote repository 'Self-Improvement-Techniques'.
 Git commands were used throughout the development to push the code to the remote repository.
 The following git commands were used:

  - git